grafana/agent/docs/sources/flow/reference/components/loki.source.kubernetes.md

 # loki.source.kubernetes

 `loki.source.kubernetes` tails logs from Kubernetes containers using the Kubernetes API.
+It has the following benefits over `loki.source.file`:

+* It works without a privileged container
+* It works without a root user
+* It works without needing access to the filesystem of the Kubernetes node
+* It doesn't require a DaemonSet to collect logs, so one agent could collect logs for the whole cluster.

+> **NOTE**: Because `loki.source.kubernetes` uses the Kubernetes API to tail
-Unlike `loki.source.file`, `loki.source.kubernetes` can collect container logs without needing a privileged container, a root user, or a `hostPath` volume mount.
-However, it leads to more network traffic and may increase CPU consumption of Kubelets.
+> logs, it uses more network traffic and CPU consumption of Kubelets than
+> `loki.source.file`.

 Multiple `loki.source.kubernetes` components can be specified by giving them different labels.